PrithivirajDamodaran/RealTimeNotification/README.md

 For v1.0 RTN supports only MQTTNotifiers and for most requiremets RabbitMQ scale wouldnt be required as this is already high performant.

+# Features v1.0
+1. Items highlighted in green in the Architecture diagram are available as a part of v1.0

 # Getting Started

 1. Download and install RabbitMQ.